JD2112/DataScanR/bugs.md

 # bugs and issues

 ## Upload file size
-need to set the size of the file (now is 5MB as default)
+need to set the size of the file (now is 5MB as default) - Set to 100MB

 ## Data Cleaning
 1. if possible to have the horizontal scroll bar for the table (Data cleaning) right below the table, not at the bottom!